Aaquiff/aaquiff.github.io/blogs/csrf-implementation/Readme.md

 This application allows the administrator to add users.
 The steps to add a user are given below with screenshots.

-1. Login To the application using the admin credentials “aaralk/aaralk”.
+1.Login To the application using the admin credentials “aaralk/aaralk”.

 ![capture.png](capture.png "capture.png")

-2. Click on the “Add User” option, you will be presented with the form to add a user.
+2.Click on the “Add User” option, you will be presented with the form to add a user.

 ![capture1.png](capture1.png "capture1.png")

-3. Enter the username and password for the new user to be added, if you are logged into the system as the administrator, the user will be added.
+3.Enter the username and password for the new user to be added, if you are logged into the system as the administrator, the user will be added.

 ![capture2.png](capture2.png "capture2.png")